 I am of the strong belief that if you are trying to understand anything or anyone, you get history on it or them.
 Until then it’s a crapshoot.
 Your information could be slanted as sub-standard or lacking.

 It could be looked at as bigoted, or small-minded as well if it’s your view of a person.

 So since we are talking about a riding style for the horse the first description might fit better.
 I believe you will be much better informed to make a proper riding style decision if you have a clear picture of what the history looks like for both styles.

 The English style of riding started in England and the European area of the world.
 This style is much more a horse, man type of communication type of riding.
 This style is used more for fox runs, dressage, and horse event jumping and riding competitions.

-If you are of an undisciplined riding control patterns then you will have a mixed up horse and I am, sure your ride may be unsafe as well as not enjoyable.
+If you are of undisciplined riding control patterns then you will have a mixed-up horse and I am, sure your ride may be unsafe as well as not enjoyable.

 Horse and man, or woman and horse, it is the relationship that makes a tremendous difference in the English style of riding.